 - WA – Walton

-Click on table headers to sort by those columns!
+- Click on a table header to sort by that column